rikkih/docker-kali/README.md

 If you are unfamiliar with Docker, below is a set of instructions on how to get this container running on your machine:

 ```
-# Build the Kali image which is declared in the Dockerfile and tag (-t) the image with 'kali-linux'
+# Buld the orchestration
-1. docker build -t kali-linux .
+1. docker-compose build

-# Run the built image as a container
+# Run the kali container
-2. TODO
+2. docker-compose run kali

+# You should be brought into a bash process inside the kali container:
+┌──(kali㉿workstation)-[~]
+└─$ pwd
+/home/kali

 ```